prav10194/google-nodejs/README.md

 4. Copy the Forwarding domain from the ngrok terminal.
 E.g. Your domain would look something like - https://c90db8b2.ngrok.io

-Paste it in the Amazon Alexa Endpoint Configuration.
+Paste it in the Fulfillment Webhook Configuration.

 The final endpoint will be - https://c90db8b2.ngrok.io/weather